 Single Leg Kettlebell Modified Romanian Deadlift for Golfers

-It's no secret that just about every golfer wishes he could drive the ball further.
-However, while driving the ball further may be translated with expressing rotational power, one element most players miss is first establishing a solid working foundation of stability prior to teeing off into higher speed movements.1 If a player misses this fundamental step in his or her Training progression, movement faults are likely to show up, such the ability to control pelvic posture to be used for optimal power transfer from the lower body to the upper body during the golf swing.2
+It’s no secret that just about every golfer wishes he could drive the ball further.
+However, while driving the ball further may be synonymous with expressing rotational power, one element most players miss is first establishing a solid working foundation of stability prior to teeing off into higher speed movements.1 If a player misses this fundamental step in his or her training progression, movement faults are likely to show up, such the ability to control pelvic posture to be used for optimal power transfer from the lower body to the upper body during the golf swing.2

 In this modified version of the Kettlebell Single Leg Romanian Deadlift, the player must stabilize asymmetrical loads through the midline, while also dynamically balancing on one leg.

 By design, the movement tries to induce a rotational torque on the spine from which it is the golfers job to counteract.
 The player must concentrate hard on maintaining a square pelvis and stable trunk throughout all repetitions.
 When performed properly, this exercise trains the muscles of the lower back, glutes, hamstrings, as well as those of the entire trunk via a single leg hinge pattern.

 Mastering it is best accomplished via slow, controlled movements which once again, promote a safer and more effective transfer of force prior to incorporating power building exercises into your golf conditioning program.1

 Read the important pointers about Single Leg Romanian Deadlift below:

 - With feet just narrower than hip width apart, use a slightly staggered stance such that the toe of the trail foot is in-line with the opposite heel (the knee of the trail leg will be bent).
 The kettlebell sits just in front of this foot, handle positioned horizontally.